langware-labs/Welcome/onboarding.md

 ### 2.2.
 GitHub CLI
 If you haven't already, install GitHub CLI tool.
 It streamlines the work with git.
-Visit their [official GitHub website](https://cli.github.com/) to download and install GitHub CLI for Windows or macOS.
+Visit their <a href="https://cli.github.com/" target="_blank">official GitHub website</a> to download and install GitHub CLI for Windows or macOS.
 **NOTE: run the command below to check if GitHub CLI is installed on your system.**

 ```bash